-A slower metabolism, the ticking of my biological clock and societal pressure to wed are all things I anticipated in my thirties—gray hairs were never one of them.
+A slower metabolism, the ticking of my biological clock, and societal pressure to wed are all things I anticipated in my 30s—gray hairs were never one of them.
 Grays are for, like, legitimately old people, I always thought, not realizing (now) that there are plenty of young people who have them, but use hair dye to conceal them.

 1. The Initial Feeling of Shock and Awe